tbr0/cloud-monitoring-plugin-deploy/README.md

 | lsyncd_status | `lsyncd_status.yml`
 | mysql_slave | `mysql_slave.yml`
 | port_check | `port_check.yml -e port=8080` <br> `port_check.yml -e '{"host":"rackspace.com","port":"80"}'`

+###Assumptions
+It is assumed that you have the ability to run Ansible.
+That may require installation of appropriate packages for the operating system or Python.

+###Operating systems
+Should work fine on Debian+Ubuntu and RHEL+CentOS.

 ###Modifiers
 You can edit the `group_vars/all` file if you want to change any of the defaults.